h3abionet/h3agwas/qc/README.md

 The output of the QC is a set of PLINK files that can be used for GWAS, as well as PDF report that describes the QC steps.

+### Restrictions
+This version has been run on real data sets and works.
+However, not all cases have been thoroughly tested.
+In particular
+* it is not robust when X chromosome data is not available
+* the reporting assumes you want to do batch/site analysis.
+If you don't the code works but the report may look a bit odd with some figures repeated.

 ## 1 Input/Output :  PLINK format

 Users will run the pipeline giving as input PLINK 1.9 bed, bim and fam files.
 The key Nextflow parameters to set are: